etherisc-legacy/GIF/docs/gifcli_manual.rst

         '5efaf976b1fb4fe0be9b0d68e833c469757c2749863c33b77ce907e6f3bc8cee'
     }

+You can add other necessary arguments about your customers, e.g., the age (as in our example), etc. in the text of the method.

 14. Then, using the ``gif.customer.getById("insert customer ID here")`` method, you can receive specific data related to a certain customer by a customer ID.
 From the previous step, you will receive the output with the customer's first name, last name, e-mail address, and age.